Tommy Hilfiger (company): 21st century

-Phillips-Van Heusen acquisition and recent years (2010s–2020s)

 In March 2010, Phillips-Van Heusen (PVH Corp.) bought the Tommy Hilfiger Corporation for $3 billion, in a deal that was nearly seven times what PVH had paid for Calvin Klein in 2003.
-Fred Gehring, who launched Hilfiger’s European division in 1996, assumed the role of Hilfiger's CEO.
-Global sales in retail for the brand in 2013 were US $6.4 billion, and $6.7 billion in 2014.
+Fred Gehring, who launched Hilfiger's European division in 1996, assumed the role of Hilfiger's CEO.
 Daniel Grieder was appointed CEO of Tommy Hilfiger Group in July 2014.
 Former CEO Gehring was made executive chairman of Tommy Hilfiger Group and was appointed vice chairman of PVH.

 In January 2015, Tommy Hilfiger debuted a digital sales showroom at its New York City headquarters, which the publication WGSN opined would "transform the traditional buying process."
 With plans to open showrooms in other cities, Hilfiger described the showroom as "an innovation of the order process with cost saving potentials along the whole value chain."

-Gehring stepped down as Tommy Hilfiger Group’s chairman in August 2015, though he retained his role at PVH.
-Tommy Hilfiger remains the company’s principal designer, leading the design teams and overseeing the entire creative process.
+In August 2015, Gehring stepped down as Tommy Hilfiger Group's chairman, though he retained his role at PVH.
+Tommy Hilfiger remains the company's principal designer, leading the design teams and overseeing the entire creative process.

 In 2020, PVH announced that as part of their animal welfare policy, the company does not use exotic skins and would be banning their use in Tommy Hilfiger collections when "our annual update of that policy is released."

 In 2021, Tommy Hilfiger released their first genderless collection in collaboration with Indya Moore.

 Product lines

-Tommy Hilfiger delivers its products worldwide under the Tommy Hilfiger and Hilfiger Denim brands, and also has a breadth of collections including Hilfiger Collection, Tommy Hilfiger Tailored, men’s, women’s and kid’s sportswear, denim, accessories, and footwear.
+Tommy Hilfiger delivers its products worldwide under the Tommy Hilfiger and Hilfiger Denim brands, and also has a breadth of collections including Hilfiger Collection, Tommy Hilfiger Tailored, men's, women's and kid's sportswear, denim, accessories, and footwear.
 In addition, the brand is licensed for a range of products such as fragrances, eyewear, watches, and home furnishings.